BroadbandForum/usp-test/01-messages-and-path-names.md

 1. The EUT sends a Notify message after step 3.

-2. The GetInstancesReponse does not list the instance of the Subscription object created in step 1.
+2. The GetInstancesResponse does not list the instance of the Subscription object created in step 1.

 3. The EUT does not send a Notify message after step 9.